Antisocial Personality Disorder (ASPD)

 There is no evidence that any particular treatment leads to long-term improvement.
 Thus, treatment aims to reach some other short-term goal, such as avoiding legal consequences, rather than changing the patient.
 Contingency management (ie, giving or withholding what patients want depending on their behavior) is indicated.

-Aggressive patients with prominent impulsivity and labile affect may benefit from treatment with cognitive-behavioral therapy or drugs (eg, lithium, valproate, SSRIs).
-Antipsychotics can help, but there is less evidence for its use.
+Aggressive patients with prominent impulsivity and labile affect may benefit from treatment with cognitive-behavioral therapy or drugs (eg, lithium, valproate, selective serotonin reuptake inhibitors).
+Atypical antipsychotics can help, but there is less evidence for their use.